First Love (2019 film): Plot

 Kase and Ōtomo find and capture Leo and Yuri after Leo kills an attacking yakuza member, but the four are attacked by both the yakuza and the Chinese triad.
-After crashing their car, Leo and Yuri escape into a hardware store, where Leo learns that due to a mix-up at the doctor's office, his MRI was switched with a different patient's and he has no tumor.
+After crashing their car, Leo and Yuri escape into a hardware store, where Leo learns that due to a mix-up at the doctor's office, his MRI was switched with a different patient's and he has no tumour.
 Realizing he can be strong even when he's not about to die, Leo resolves to get Yuri out alive.
 When the triad and yakuza converge on the store, a series of gunfights and sword fights occur, resulting in the deaths of Kase, Julie, and several other yakuza and triad members.
 When the police arrive and Ōtomo tries to flash his badge, he's shot by Chiachi, who he shoots, causing the police to gun them both down.
 With help from Gondō, Leo and Yuri escape from the store by crashing Gondō's car through the upstairs parking garage and jumping over the blockade of police.

 Gondō lets Leo and Yuri go free, leading the police on a chase and seemingly succumbing to the wounds he received in the hardware store.
 Some time later, Leo continues to pursue his career as a boxer and Yuri finally overcomes her drug addiction in a rehabilitation center.
 The film ends as Leo and Yuri, now a couple, enter an apartment together on a snowy day.